The firm's founders were Robert Lassiter, Jr., James O. Moore, and William K. Van Allen.

 In early 1941, as the drumbeat for U.S. involvement in World War II grew louder, Van Allen went on active duty as a Naval officer.
 After a rudimentary education in seamanship, navigation, shiphandling, naval warfare, etc., he was assigned first to several small vessels – including a converted yacht – and in May 1943 was made executive officer of the USS Eldridge which was still under construction in Newark.
 He was ordered to Norfolk for several months to train the ship's crew.
 The Eldridge was a 1,240 ton, 306 foot long, destroyer escort.
 Its crew would be comprised of around 20 officers and 190 men.
 The ship was launched in July 1943 and commissioned in August under the command of Lt.
 Charles R. Hamilton.
 After more training, sea trials and a shakedown cruise, the ship sailed out of Norfolk with the first of nine convoys it would shepherd across the Atlantic to ports like Casablanca, Oran and Bizerte in support of the Allied invasion of North Africa.
 His last two years on the Eldridge, Van Allen served as captain of the ship.
 As the War wound down, the ship was ordered to the Pacific where it served until hostilities ended several months later.

 After the war, Van Allen returned to Washington and resumed practice there – primarily in labor law.
 He reconnected with Bob Lassiter in Washington during the time when Lassiter was travelling there on a fairly regular basis lobbying for more commercial air service for Charlotte.
 On one of these visits in 1948, Lassiter suggested that Van Allen come to Charlotte and start a practice.
 In the summer of 1950, Van Allen agreed to come to Charlotte, but not before consulting Chief Fourth Circuit Judge John J. Parker, who assured him that the move was a good idea.
 After Van Allen took the bar exam and got his North Carolina license in 1951, the firm of Lassiter, Moore & Van Allen was created.
 Some principles that were agreed to were that the firm would concentrate on business law and would not do personal injury work, insurance defense or collections work.
 By 1962, the total revenue of the firm had soared to $210,000.
 Expenses, including salaries, totaled $108,000.
 Reaching this milestone had taken over ten years.
-On two occasions, the law firm has been the largest in Charlotte; now ‑ with over 300 lawyers ‑ and in 1955 when there were five.
+On two occasions, the law firm has been the largest in Charlotte; now ‑ with nearly 400 lawyers ‑ and in 1955 when there were five.

 Van Allen developed a strong corporate practice with clients such as the Cato Corporation, Wrenn Brothers and North Carolina National Bank.
 He also had an exemplary career in public service serving on the Board of Visitors of Johnson C. Smith University, the Mint Museum of Art, the United Way, the Mercy Hospital Foundation, and the UNCC Foundation.
 He also chaired the Charlotte Symphony League.
 In recognition of the tremendous civic and cultural contributions made by the Van Allens, the firm has named its annual award for pro bono work and civic accomplishment as the “Sally and Bill Van Allen Public Service Award.”